 1. The world’s first digital password for a computer system was created at MIT in 1961.

 2. 2.2 billion unique emails and passwords were exposed in the “Collection 1-5” data breach in January 2019, and it even increased by a million in 2022 when it tallied 3.2 billion breaches.

-4. 53% of people rely on their memory to manage passwords.
+4. 59% of people relied on their memory to manage passwords in 2020.

 6. 51% of people use the same password for work and personal accounts.

 Password reuse statistics by First Contact reveal that more than half of internet users don’t bother creating different passcodes for their personal and business accounts.
 Understandably, this makes it easier to remember them, but it’s making users more vulnerable.